localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 At LocalStack, we are rapidly growing and we will be further sharing upcoming updates on our social handles and our blog!
 To get on the rocket-ship, check out our careers page or drop a star on our GitHub repository and tune in the notifications!

-We are also always actively looking to get your feedback and would highly appreciate if you could take out five minutes to fill in this form, and help us prioritize and focus on the main pain points you want us to tackle for making cloud development a breeze for you!
+We are also always actively looking to get your feedback and would highly appreciate if you could take out five minutes to fill in this [feedback form](https://form.typeform.com/to/REn2U10O), and help us prioritize and focus on the main pain points you want us to tackle for making cloud development a breeze for you!

 Let’s make cloud development fun again!